unit-00/dearabby/README.md

 ## Credit
 - Text mined belong to Dear Abby
+- Thank you g119 for the memories
-- Thank you Tom for introducing me to pyLDAvis
+- And Tom for introducing me to pyLDAvis

 ## Reproduce model
 I have added the conda environment for the tools used and the data collected.